apigee/apijam/Labs/Appendix/API Development - Composite APIs/README.md

 ![image alt text](./media/image_14.jpg)

-* Update the policy to include the *baasQL* as a query parameter and remove the zipcode and radius query parameters from the request.
+* Update the policy to modify the query string by adding the *latitude* and *longitude* parameters and removing the *zipcode* parameter before passing on to the target endpoint.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>